YottaDB/YDBDoc/AdminOpsGuide/gds.rst

 .. note::
    The first block described by the bitmap is itself and is, therefore, always marked busy.

-If bitmaps marked as "?", they denote that they are corrupted (not currently in a legal combination) bitmaps.
+If bitmaps are marked as "?", they denote that they are corrupted (not currently in a legal combination) bitmaps.
 The consequences of corrupted bitmaps are:

 Possible loss of data when YottaDB overwrites a block that is incorrectly marked as free (malignant).